These stories stand out above the countless ones I have written.

 Southwest: The Magazine (Sept.
 2015)

-I did a side project with your favorite in-flight magazine about Lake Tahoe/Reno, Nevada.
-More to come:
+I did some side projects with your favorite in-flight magazine about Lake Tahoe/Reno, Nevada and Navajo Nation:

 Global Connections Inc. (Sept.
 2013-Present)